 His sincerity is as authentic as his sense of fun, and thus Icelanders of all backgrounds find something in him to relate to.

-Photo Credit: Wikimedia, Creative Commons, photo by Tanzania
+Photo from Wikimedia, Creative Commons, by Tanzania.
+No edits made.

 Of course, however, it must be said that he has a special place in the heart of his LGBTQ+ audience.
 In the early 1990s, like in the rest of Europe, it was a much more difficult time to be openly gay in Iceland, let alone proudly so.
 He was thus one of the first media figures to provide a role model to a more persecuted generation who were fearful of being fabulous.

 He is still heavily invested in the community, and though his controversial opinions sometimes get eyebrows raising and tongues waggling, is beloved throughout it.
 He organises regular events to help keep life pumping in Iceland's queer scene and is the main feature almost every year at Reykjavík Pride and the Reykjavík Rainbow Festival.

 - See also: Gay Iceland | All You Need to Know.